How does longer temporal context enhance multimodal narrative video processing in the brain?: Introduction

-Our analysis of longer temporal context and narrative-task prompting in video-audio MLLMs yields several key conclusions corresponding to the RQs: \begin{enumerate}[noitemsep, topsep=0pt] \item[A1] Increasing temporal context (clip duration from 3\,s to 12\,s) systematically improves brain predictivity for video-audio MLLMs, while unimodal video models show little to no improvement with longer context windows. \item[A2] We find an ROI-specific (region of interest) temporal gradient: longer temporal windows align best with higher-order semantic regions (e.g., posterior cingulate cortex (PCC)), whereas shorter-to-intermediate windows (3--6\,s) are optimal for perceptual and early language regions (e.g., posterior temporal lobe (PTL)), mirroring a layer-wise hierarchy in MLLMs. \item[A3] Probing MLLMs with narrative task instructions reveals that (\textit{Narrative Summary} and \textit{Multi-scene Summary}) explain a larger portion of voxels in higher-order language ROIs, while \textit{Character Motivation} preferentially aligns with more localized temporal language regions; suggesting that task instructions can be used as functional probes of brain-aligned representations. \item[A4] Interpretation of video clips that most strongly drive voxel responses show that the maximally activating clips are largely the same across temporal windows in visual ROIs, but change with temporal context in higher-order language ROIs. \end{enumerate}
+Our analysis of longer temporal context and narrative-task prompting in video-audio MLLMs yields several key conclusions corresponding to the RQs: (1) Increasing temporal context (clip duration from 3\,s to 24\,s) systematically improves brain predictivity for video-audio MLLMs, while unimodal video models show little to no improvement with longer context windows.
+(2) We find an ROI-specific temporal gradient: longer temporal windows align best with higher-order semantic regions (e.g., posterior cingulate cortex (PCC)), whereas shorter-to-intermediate windows (3--6\,s) are optimal for perceptual and early language regions (e.g., posterior temporal lobe (PTL)), mirroring a layer-wise hierarchy in MLLMs.
+(3) Probing MLLMs with narrative task instructions reveals that \textit{Narrative Summary} and \textit{Multi-scene Summary} explain a larger portion of voxels in higher-order language ROIs, while \textit{Character Motivation} preferentially aligns with more localized temporal language regions; suggesting that task instructions can be used as functional probes of brain-aligned representations.
+(4) Interpretation of video clips that most strongly drive voxel responses show that the maximally activating clips are largely the same across temporal windows in visual ROIs, but change with temporal context in higher-order language ROIs.

 Overall, these results demonstrate that temporal context and narrative‑task prompting act as complementary probes for long‑form narrative video understanding in the brain, and for interpreting long‑context representations in video-audio MLLMs.
-We present one of the first systematic evaluations of extended temporal context and narrative‑task prompting in video–audio MLLMs, showing that context‑ and task‑dependent representations are associated with distinct patterns of brain alignment across cortical regions and model layers.
-The code is part of supplementary material.
+We present one of the first systematic evaluations of extended temporal context and narrative‑task prompting in video-audio MLLMs, showing that context‑ and task‑dependent representations are associated with distinct patterns of brain alignment across cortical regions and model layers.

-\section{Related Work}
+\section{Related work}